huangrt01/MarkdownTransformer/Notes/Security-Privacy-Cryptography.md

 So, you want to go on the Web too?
 Jeez, you’re really pushing your luck here.

 Install [HTTPS Everywhere](https://www.eff.org/https-everywhere).
-SSL/TLS is [critical](https://www.troyhunt.com/ssl-is-not-about-encryption/) (已读), and it’s *not* just about encryption, but also about being able to verify that you’re talking to the right service in the first place!
+SSL/TLS is [critical](https://www.troyhunt.com/ssl-is-not-about-encryption/) (已读, **Login Landing Page Must Use SSL**), and it’s *not* just about encryption, but also about being able to verify that you’re talking to the right service in the first place!
 If you run your own web server, [test it](https://www.ssllabs.com/ssltest/index.html).
 TLS configuration [can get hairy](https://wiki.mozilla.org/Security/Server_Side_TLS).
 HTTPS Everywhere will do its very best to never navigate you to HTTP sites when there’s an alternative.
 That doesn’t save you, but it helps.
 If you’re truly paranoid, blacklist any SSL/TLS CAs that you don’t absolutely need.

 Install [uBlock Origin](https://github.com/gorhill/uBlock).
 It is a [wide-spectrum blocker](https://github.com/gorhill/uBlock/wiki/Blocking-mode) that doesn’t just stop ads, but all sorts of third-party communication a page may try to do.
 And inline scripts and such.
 If you’re willing to spend some time on configuration to make things work, go to [medium mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-medium-mode) or even [hard mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-hard-mode).
 Those *will* make some sites not work until you’ve fiddled with the settings enough, but will also significantly improve your online security.